Ratio Petroleum engages in oil & gas exploration, development and production around the world.

 The strategy of Ratio Petroleum was to focus on under-explored basins, where significant oil discoveries had not yet been made, like the Levant Basin prior to the discovery of Leviathan and Tamar natural gas fields.

-At present, Ratio Petroleum holds petroleum rights in four different basins around the world in Guyana-Suriname, Ireland, Malta and the Philippines.
+At present, Ratio Petroleum holds petroleum rights in four different basins around the world in Guyana-Suriname, Ireland and the Philippines.
 The area of Ratio Petroleum’s petroleum rights totals ~30,000 sq km.